jacquessham/sfotraffic/Part3/EDA/readme.md

 # EDA
 We have the data between July, 1999 and July, 2024.
 It includes the cargo tonnages on each airline every month in the given period.
-There are 55,542
+There are 55,542 rows and 12 columns with in the dataset.
+The dataset may be found in the [Data folder](../../Data).

 ## Overview
 1 - Line Chart for Cargo Tonnage by Year